charlesportwoodii/www.erianna.com/content/creating-alpine-linux-repo.md

 abuild-keygen -a -i
 ```

-`abuild-keygen` will prompt you fopr a filename to save the keypair.
+`abuild-keygen` will prompt you for a filename to save the keypair.
 The standard practice for naming the key is to use the email address of the maintainer or mailing list (as an example `alpine@example.com`), as the prefix, following by an alphanumeric suffix which `abuild-keygen` automatically generates.

 This will create a public and private key.